ben/talks/robotslong/index.md

 ![](./images/peeler.jpg)

-^ We even saw some emergent behavior, like the habit of sharing what you were going to buy with the money you just got.
+^ We even saw some emergent behavior, like the habit of sharing what you were going to buy with the money, and there was gentle social pressure to treat yourself, instead of just ordering more cat food.
 This is a really nice set of peelers someone got.
-There was gentle social pressure to treat yourself, rather than order more cat food.
+I also have them, they're super nice.

+---

+` `
+` `
+## `!highfive @nick $4.23 for finding something on Amazon for exactly $4.23`

+^ Of course this led to _more_ emergent behavior around that convention.

 ---